PeterStaev/nativescript-folding-list-view/README.md

 Scrolls the FoldingListView to the item with the given index.
 This can be either animated or not.
 Defaults to animated.

 * **invalidateChachedDetailData(index: number)**
 Invalidates the cahced detail data for the given index.
 This will cause the `detailDataLoader` to be called when the cell at the given indexed is shown or the list is refreshed.

+* **isItemAtIndexVisible(index: number): boolean**
+Checks if the given index is curently visible in the list.

 * **resetExpandedStates()**
 Resets expanded states for all cells in the list view.
 Useful when you are reloading the list with completely different data so all cells can start in folded state.